Mahoning-Valley-Community/youngstownactioncenter-site/README.md

 Go to the youngstownactioncenter-site directory and try `zola serve`.
 It will build the site and you can access it locally in your browser.
 When you make any changes to a file and save it, it will rebuild the webpage for you to immediately view it.
+You will need basic HTML knowledge and the willingness to read docs to go further.
+Feel free to play with the templates and stylesheet, as long as you do not commit the changes and push them, there is no harm in tinkering.